 |Language - Language Foundation|

-In this activity the child or children engage in a conversation about an anecdote, object, or topic with the teacher, so they can learn or practice: sitting, listening, and speaking.
+In this Circle Time activity the child or children engage in a conversation about an anecdote, object, or topic with the teacher, so they can learn or practice sitting, listening, and speaking.

-- Invite the children to sit on the line.
+- Invite the children to sit at the circle.

 - Explain that you have something to share with them.